Frequently Asked Questions (FAQ’s)

 A. Camporees.
 Camporees are organized structured events with a single leadership group that handles registration, camping assignments, and logistics.
 Our facility has accommodated Camporee groups of approximately 600 scouts without getting crowded.

 B. Troop/Patrol (BSA & GSA) Camping.
-These are older (10-18) scouts, that are usually more experienced in camping and are used to camping as a unit and camping around other units.
+These are older (age 10-18) scouts, that are usually more experienced in camping and are used to camping as a unit and camping around other units.
 We can usually accommodate multiple Troops/Patrols, but try to keep it to 1 – 4 units at a time.

 C. Cub Scouts.
 Camp only as Packs.
 Because Pack camping is Family Camping there is a mixture of Cub Leaders, Cub Scouts, Parents, Siblings and sometimes Boy Scout Den Chiefs.
 These groups generally have little unit camping experience and their campsites tend to be very spread out.
-Due to the somewhat chaotic (but fun) nature of Pack campouts, we generally limit camping to on two packs at a time.
+Due to the somewhat chaotic (but fun) nature of Pack campouts, we generally limit camping to one or two packs at a time.

 D. Daisy/Brownie/Juniors.
 Usually inexperienced in unit camping, but tend to camp in smaller groups than Pack camping.
 Can accommodate multiple units but try to keep it to 1 – 4 units at a time.